Updated On : October 10, 2022

 Illustrations -

-Reasonable ground exists for believing that A has joined in a conspiracy to wage war against the [Government of India].
+Reasonable ground exists for believing that A has joined a conspiracy to wage war against the [Government of India].

-The facts that B procured arms in Europe for the purpose of the conspiracy, C collected money in Calcutta for a like object, and D persuaded persons to join the conspiracy in Bombay.
+The facts are that B procured arms in Europe for the purpose of the conspiracy, C collected money in Calcutta for a like object, and D persuaded persons to join the conspiracy in Bombay.

-E published writings advocating the object in view at Agra, and F transmitted from Delhi to G at Kabul the money which C had collected at Calcutta.
+E published writings advocating the object in view at Agra, and F transmitted from Delhi to G at Kabul the money C had collected at Calcutta.

 And the contents of a letter written by H giving an account of the conspiracy are each relevant, both to prove the existence of the conspiracy and to prove A’s complicity in it,